Race, Equity, Diversity and Inclusion

 Session three:

-Many Cultures, One People: A Deep Dive into the Experiences of Latinx Families in the Child Welfare System and Using the CPM to Forge a Better Path
+Many Cultures, One People: A Deep Dive into the Experiences Pan-ethnic Communities of Spanish Speakers and Latin American Descendants in the Child Welfare System and Using the CPM to Forge a Better Path

-This three-part series was created to help participants understand the history and diversity of Latinx populations and how to use the CPM as the vehicle to improve the experiences and outcomes for Latinx children and families engaged in the child welfare system.
+This three-part series was created to help participants understand the history and diversity of these communities and how to use the CPM as the vehicle to improve the experiences and outcomes for these communities who are engaged in the child welfare system.

 Session one: